By Ricky Gunawan

 criminal convicted of bribery, is imprisoned

-.
+in luxurious conditions.
 Her “cell” is an 8×8 meter room with a refrigerator,

 flat TV with home theatre, air conditioner, and other facilities such as dining